Financial Planning

 Different types of trusts can fill different estate planning needs.

 People often create trusts to help them manage their assets, but not all trusts are designed to accomplish the same goal.
-There are a variety of different types of trusts, each designed to address specific needs.
+There are a variety of different types of trusts, each designed to address specific needs within your estate plan.
 The type that’s best for you depends on a number of factors, including your net worth, if you have children or grandchildren, how you want your assets distributed and more.

 Here’s a primer on the basics of setting up a trust, along with a description of some common trust types and why you might consider them as part of your overall estate plan.